-If you were paying into the LGPS before 1 April 2015 your final salary benefits retain their protected Normal Pension Age - which for most is age 65.
-However all pension benefits drawn on normal retirement must be taken at the same date i.e. you cannot separately draw your final salary benefits (built up before April 2015) at age 65 and your benefits built up in your pension account (built up from April 2015) at your Normal Pension Age (which for your benefits built up from April 2015 is linked to your State Pension Age but with a minimum of age 65).
+If you were paying into the LGPS before 1 April 2015 your benefits in the earlier career average scheme retain their protected Normal Pension Age - which is age 65.
+However all pension benefits drawn on normal retirement must be taken at the same date i.e. you cannot separately draw your earlier career average benefits (built up before April 2015) at age 65 and your benefits built up in your pension account (built up from April 2015) at your Normal Pension Age (which for your benefits built up from April 2015 is linked to your State Pension Age but with a minimum of age 65).